villesalmela/CodeQA/README.md

         - include default subject and sender
 1. Clone this project to your workstation
 1. Change directory to project root
-1. Run `git update-index --skip-worktree .devcontainer/devcontainer.env`
+1. Copy the template for environment variables from [this template](.devcontainer/devcontainer.env.example)
-    - This will prevent your environment variables from being included in commits
+    - Paste the template values in a new file, located in `.devcontainer/devcontainer.env`
-1. Place the environment variables in [this template](.devcontainer/devcontainer.env)
+    - Place secret values in the newly created file
 1. In VS Code, press F1
 1. Enter command `>dev containers: open folder in container`
     - select the project root folder